techie-joe/library/github-pages/index.md

 Learn how to create a website directly from a GitHub repository
 ---

 GitHub Pages are public webpages hosted and published through GitHub.
 You can build website to showcase some open source projects, host a blog, or even share your résumé.
-Please note that hosting a site using GitHub Pages is subject to the [terms of use](#terms-of-use), [prohibitions](#prohibitions) and some [limitations](#limitations).
+Please note that hosting a site using GitHub Pages is subject to the [terms of use](#terms-of-use), [prohibitions](#prohibitions) and [limitations](#limitations).
 This walkthrough guide is written following the official [GitHub Pages Documentation](https://docs.github.com/en/pages).
 It will help you get started on creating your next website.

 ## Quick start